Reporting a Streetlight Out

 New Lights, Safe Nights

-The BWL is also in the process of upgrading all streetlights in the service territory to LED lightbulbs in alignment with being climate and environmentally focused.
+The BWL upgraded all streetlights in the service territory to LED lightbulbs, remaining climate and environmentally focused.
 Because LEDs consume 40 percent less energy, they're more energy efficient, easier to maintain, provide a cost savings and are in line with industry standards to move away from inefficient light sources.

 Click below to see the 4-year implementation map.